Are Protein Shake good for you Building Better And Stronger Athlete Diet Philippines Benefits of whey and casein

 Whey is a protein that rapidly assimilates and will reach the muscles within 15 minutes of ingestion.
 This makes it easy to supply muscles with proper fuel at the right time.

 However, Casein is digested more slowly and steadily, providing a stream of amino acids to prevent muscle tissue breakdown over time.

 Therefore it’s better taken on a rest day or even before bed as it works overtime and keeps you feeling full.

 While both taste good with water, milk, or Greek yogurt.

-Health Benefits of Protein Shakes: Are Protein Shake good for you
+Health Benefits of Protein Shakes: Are Protein Shakes good for you

 Description: The nutrient protein shake is one of the essential food requirements our bodies need.

-Foods high in protein are known as body-building foods, which tells you precisely what the nutrient does.
+Foods high in protein are known as body-building foods, which tell you precisely what the nutrient does.

 Protein shake powder is then a great way to consume it.